What is Q fever?

 What is pre-vaccination screening?

 To avoid the risk of a severe reaction the vaccine should only be given to those who have not been in contact with the bacteria in the past.
-Pre-vaccination screening has 3 stages:
+Pre- vaccination screening has 3 stages:

-- an interview with your doctor about Q fever infection or past vaccination
+1. a discussion with your doctor about Q fever infection or past vaccination

-- blood test to check for immunity
+2. blood test to check for immunity

-- skin test to check for immunity.
+3. skin test to check for immunity

 What does a positive result on blood test or skin test mean?

-A positive skin test or blood test indicates that you have been in contact with Q fever bacteria in the past.
-In this case, you cannot be vaccinated as you are at an increased risk of a serious reaction to the vaccine.
-It is likely that you are immune to Q fever infection.
-You may commence work immediately in a high-risk occupation.
+A positive skin test or blood test indicates you have been in contact with Q fever bacteria in the past.
+This means you cannot be vaccinated as you are at an increased risk of a serious reaction to the vaccine.
+It also means you are likely to be immune to Q fever infection.

 It is possible to be positive on either the skin test or blood test and negative on the other.
 To avoid the risk of a severe reaction, the vaccine should only be given to those who are negative on both tests.